Managing Chronic Pain

 What goals did you have prior to starting the program and how did we help you achieve them (20 words or less):

-- We start with an initial assessment to better get to know you and to understand your pain, medical history and your goals, so we can tailor your treatment to your personal needs.
-We may take some baseline measurements, which may include assessing how you currently move or discuss with you about your current limitations.
+We start with an initial assessment to better get to know you and to understand your pain, medical history and your personal goals, so that we can tailor your treatment to your personal needs.
+We may take some baseline measurements, which may include assessing how you currently move or discuss your current limitations.